Definitions for the first home owners’ grant

 - the date when laying the foundations for the home starts

 - another date the Commissioner of State Revenue considers appropriate in the circumstances

-Buying a new home—when you are entitled to possess the home under the contract and you have registered your ownership on the title of the land on which the home is built
+- Buying a new home (including off-the-plan purchases)—when you are entitled to possess the home under the contract and you have registered your ownership on the title of the land on which the home is built

-When applying for the grant, you will need to provide supporting documentation, such as the title registration confirmation or final inspection certificate.
+When applying for the grant, you will need to provide supporting documents, such as the title registration confirmation and final inspection certificate.

 Financial help can include:

 - a gift of money or property (whether or not the gift is enough for you to buy or build the home)

 - a contribution towards the purchase, building or maintenance of the home

 - making a loan repayment for the home